AnniekStok/napari-segmentation-correction/README.md

 ## Usage
 This plugin serves as a toolbox aiming to help with correcting segmentation results.
 Functionalities:
-- Orthogonal views for 3D data based on the [MultipleViewerWidget](https://github.com/napari/napari/blob/e490e5535438ab338a23b17905a1952f15a6d27a/examples/multiple_viewer_widget.py) and 3D plane and clipping plane sliders.
+- Orthogonal views for 3D data based on the [MultipleViewerWidget](https://github.com/napari/napari/blob/e490e5535438ab338a23b17905a1952f15a6d27a/examples/multiple_viewer_widget.py).
 - explore label properties (scikit-image regionprops) in a table widget (based on [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops)) and a Matplotlib plot.
 - select/delete labels using a points layer
 - copy labels from a 2-5 dimensional array with multiple segmentation options to your current 2-4 dimensional label layer.